-- · A copy of the deceased's identity document or back and front copy of the identity card. - A copy of the death certificate. - · A copy of the executor's identity document or back and front copy of the identity card. - Copy of power of attorney (if applicable). - A copy of person holding the Power of Attorney's identity document or back and front copy of the identity card (if another party is appointed by the executor as agent). - A letter of executorship and/or letter of authority (if issued). - Invoice of service provider (eg for tombstone), which must include their banking details..
+- A copy of the deceased's identity document or back and front copy of the identity card. - A copy of the death certificate. - A copy of the executor's identity document or back and front copy of the identity card. - Copy of power of attorney (if applicable). - identity card (if another party is appointed by the executor as agent). - A letter of executorship and/or letter of authority (if issued). ٠ - Invoice of service provider (eg for tombstone), which must include their banking details..